-This guide covers subcutaneous (the layer of fat just below the skin) self-administration of testosterone at home -- the injection route most commonly self-administered using standard insulin syringes.
-Intramuscular (into the muscle beneath the fat) testosterone protocols use different, longer needles and typically benefit from in-person training with a clinician or nurse.
-If your prescriber has you on an IM protocol, speak to your pharmacy about appropriate supplies and technique -- we don't stock IM injection needles and this guide isn't written for IM administration.
+This guide covers supplies and general technique points for testosterone that has been prescribed for subcutaneous (the layer of fat just below the skin) self-administration at home.
+It does not decide whether SubQ testosterone is appropriate for you.
+Intramuscular (into the muscle beneath the fat) testosterone protocols use different needles and typically benefit from in-person training with a clinician or nurse.
+If your prescriber has you on an IM protocol, speak to your pharmacy about appropriate supplies and technique; we don't currently stock needles typically used for IM testosterone protocols, and IM needle gauge and length should be confirmed with your prescriber or pharmacist.
+For supply-only browsing, see our TRT injection supplies collection.

 SubQ TRT injection supplies including insulin syringe, alcohol wipes, and vial